 Vanilla Extract – Opt for a good quality vanilla extract as it really makes the difference.
 You can also replace it with almond extract for a flavor change.

 Cinnamon – Banana, and cinnamon are a match made in heaven.
 You can try other spices like ground cardamom or nutmeg too.

 Walnuts – Walnuts add a lovely crunch to the oats.
-You can replace them with toasted almonds or peacns.
+You can replace them with toasted almonds or pecans.

-Combine ½ cup rolled oats, 1 large banana (mashed), ¼ cup plain yogurt, ¼ cup milk, 2 tsp honey, ¼ tsp vanilla extract, ⅛ tsp cinnamon and 2 tbsp chopped toasted walnuts in a medium mixing bowl.
+Combine ½ cup rolled oats, 1 large banana (mashed), ¼ cup plain yogurt, ¼ cup milk, 2 teaspoon honey, ¼ teaspoon vanilla extract, ⅛ teaspoon cinnamon, and 2 tablespoon chopped toasted walnuts in a medium mixing bowl.

 Cover the bowl with a lid and refrigerate the mixture overnight or for at least 4 hours.
 Add some more milk if the mixture is too thick.
 Transfer in serving bowls and garnish with banana slices, ground cinnamon, and chopped walnuts and serve chilled.